yowainwright/yowainwright.github.io/src/pages/2018-04-08-first-post-in-a-bit.md

 After accepting that posts I was writing may not ever help find a clan or reach a wider audience, I decided to find excitement and passion in others' writing, videos, and work.
 I worked hard to listen more and find beauty and knowledge in other peoples words.
 Months went by without writing posts.
 I was able to maintain excitement about my passions and have acceptance about my lack of clan.
 I think that was another phase of loving myself—loving myself in loniliness.

 I realized over the last year that by not writing my own posts, I lost my perspective for how I feel about what I'm passionate about when I stopped posting.
 My perspective helps me to learn, maintain timelines for my memories, and retain what I've learned!
 So, I am posting again!
 My goal is to keep my posts a little longer than a tweet with information about my life and/or my learnings.
 That's it!
+That's how I found meaning in my meaningless

 ![Steve riding down from the Hollywood Sign, 2015](https://yowainwright.imgix.net/first-post-in-a-bit/steve-riding-hollywood-sign.jpg)